 You will give 4 graded speeches in class this semester.
-Speeches will be delivered live in class.
-It will take multiple class periods for everyone to present their speeches; assigned days will be rotated with each speech
+Speeches will be delivered live during class.
+It will take multiple class periods for everyone to present their speeches; assigned days will be rotated with each speech.
+Treat your assigned day with the seriousness of an exam - something to be missed only if necessary.
+(Presenting via WebEx is also an option in extenuating circumstances, such as quarantine.)